 - Client-related obligations, such as traveling to a client assignment that will take place early the next day, or going on an outing with an important client.

-- Professional development pursuits, such as attending a workshop or leaving early for a class or to work on a group project for a course which your supervisor has encouraged you to take.
+- Professional development pursuits, such as attending a workshop or leaving early for a class or to work on a group project for a course that your supervisor has encouraged you to take.

 - Productivity-related requests, including taking your work to a nearby coffee shop or library to focus, or leaving early (when work is complete) after staying in the office very late the night before.

 - Employment-related activities, such as a job interview if you have been notified of a future layoff at your current employer.

 - Personal reasons: Illness, for example, or a condition such as severe cramps, migraine, an allergic reaction, or a dental emergency such a root canal or a toothache.
-Doctor’s appointments or medical tests can also be valid reasons to leave the office before closing time, though in general, you should aim to schedule this outside of business hours if possible.
-(If you do need to leave work early for a medical appointment, it may be beneficial to note that you attempted to schedule the appointment before or after work, or during your lunch hour, but no appointments were available.)
+Doctor’s appointments or medical tests can also be valid reasons to leave the office before closing time.
+In general, though, you should aim to schedule these outside of business hours if possible.
+(If you do need to leave work early for a medical appointment, it may be beneficial to note that you attempted to schedule the appointment before or after work, or during your lunch hour, but that no appointments were available.)

-- Urgent or important home or finance issues, including a meeting with a mortgage counselor, attending the closing for the purchase of a new home, emergency problems at your home such as a burst pipe, broken furnace, fire or break-in, or the delivery of furniture, appliances or some other item that requires a signature and must take place during business hours.
+- Urgent or important home or finance issues, including a meeting with a mortgage counselor, attending the closing for the purchase of a new home, emergency problems at your home such as a burst pipe, broken furnace, fire or break-in, or the delivery of furniture, appliances, or some other item that requires a signature and that must take place during business hours.

 Bad Reasons for Leaving Work Early

 These reasons include:

 - Feeling bored or not having enough to do.
-You'll get extra credit if you ask to take on more work if you're all caught up.
+You'll get extra credit if you ask to take on more work when you're all caught up.